hertze/FinishingTouches/README.md

-# FINISHING TOUCHES -- an action workflow script for Photoshop by Joakim Hertze.
+# FINISHING TOUCHES -- an action workflow script for Photoshop

 This script lets you define a set of Photoshop actions to be run depending on the aspect ratio of an image file and the presence of a specific keywords.